 The Andrew W. Mellon Foundation vastly expands funding for partnership between CCM and Cincinnati Opera

-Funding for the groundbreaking Opera Fusion: New Works program has been renewed for a third cycle, which includes a new composer/librettist residence program and workshops for new operas focused on diversity
+Funding for the groundbreaking Opera Fusion: New Works program has been renewed for a third cycle

 The University of Cincinnati College-Conservatory of Music (CCM) and Cincinnati Opera are pleased to announce that The Andrew W. Mellon Foundation has awarded a new grant of $550,000 to renew funding for Opera Fusion: New Works and support two new initiatives to promote diverse voices in the arts.

 In 2011, The Andrew W. Mellon Foundation awarded CCM and Cincinnati Opera a grant of $300,000 to support the creation of Opera Fusion: New Works, a joint venture dedicated to fostering the development of new American operas.
 The program offers composers or composer/librettist teams the opportunity to workshop an opera during a residency in Cincinnati, utilizing the talent, personnel and facilities of both organizations.
 The workshops are cast with a combination of CCM students and professional artists, and each workshop concludes with a free public performance.
-The program is led by co-artistic directors Robin Guarino, the J. Ralph Corbett Distinguished Chair of Opera at CCM, and Marcus Küchle, Director of Artistic Operations & New Work Development of Cincinnati Opera.
+The program is led by co-artistic directors Robin Guarino, Professor of Opera at CCM, and Marcus Küchle, Director of Artistic Operations & New Work Development of Cincinnati Opera.

 The first grant funded workshops for six new operas, including Fellow Travelers by Gregory Spears and Greg Pierce, Great Scott by Jake Heggie and Terrence McNally, and Champion by Terence Blanchard and Michael Cristofer.
 In 2015, the Mellon Foundation renewed the program’s funding for another three years.
 The six operas selected to receive workshops in that cycle include Shalimar the Clown by Jack Perla and Rajiv Joseph, Hadrian by Rufus Wainwright and Daniel MacIvor, and Eurydice by Matthew Aucoin and Sarah Ruhl.
 This new grant will fund a third cycle of workshops for six new American operas in development, with titles to be announced at a future date.
 For more information on past projects, please visit ofnw.org.